ReLauncher/crowd-relauncher/README.md

 #### [Checkout out the online demo](https://crowd-relauncher.herokuapp.com)
 To use the demo you need to enter your CrowdFlower API Key, you can find [here](https://make.crowdflower.com/account/user).
 This API key is not stored anywhere and is used only to send requests to CrowdFlower from your account.

+#### Publication
+The paper describing the approach is accepted to [CSCW2016 conference in San Francisco](http://cscw.acm.org/2016/index.php)